 Many businesses are still managing their brand reputation by employing outdated tactics, addressing one problem and then moving on to the next.
 But, to succeed in today’s competitive landscape, businesses need an integrated, holistic CX strategy to keep their brand reputation unharmed.

 One of the biggest challenges in the customer experience industry, still today, is the urge to deliver a “quick fix” when things go wrong.
 Experience.com CEO Scott Harris begins his insightful book “Create Wow Customer Experiences: 9 Rules for Designing the Perfect CX Strategy” retelling an all too common business story:

 Craig, an executive at ACME Enterprises, gets a call from Fred, his top sales guy.
 Fred says, “I lost a big deal, because of our Google reviews.”
 Ouch!
 Craig is not happy.
-He runs down the hall to Stephanie, the head of Marketing saying “Our Google reviews are causing us to lose business.
+He runs down the hall to Stephanie, the head of marketing saying “Our Google reviews are causing us to lose business.
 Fix it!”
 And there it is — a box to check.

-“Experience Management is not a list of individual problems and solutions.
+“Experience management is not a list of individual problems and solutions.
 It is a single puzzle.
 When put together properly, each piece works far more efficiently than it possibly could as an individual solution,” writes Scott, “It is all connected: Culture, brand, reputation, retention, recruiting, loyalty, engagement and behavior.
 They are all leaves on the same very leafy tree.”